withrvr/Pokemon/README.md

-# I am trying to make my own Pokemon-Pokedex and realted to pokemon
+# I am trying to make my own Pokemon-Pokedex and related to pokemon

 -   Because of the big fan of pokemon
 -   and as a programmer thinking what to do